ideal-lab5/idn-docs/src/getting_started.md

 # Getting Started

-EtF Network is a substrate based blockchain.
-In general, all commands that work with the default CLI implemented in substrate are compatible with this blockchain.
+Since Etf Network is a substrate based blockchain, in general all commands that work with the default CLI implemented in substrate are compatible with this blockchain (i.e. for keygen).

 ## Setup